Domestic Tax Amnesty & the IRS

 Domestic Tax Amnesty

-Domestic Tax Amnesty is a general phrases that refer to all the different versions of voluntary disclosure programs that the Internal Revenue Service makes available.
+Domestic Tax Amnesty is a general phrase that refers to all the different versions of the voluntary disclosure programs that the Internal Revenue Service makes available for U.S. income.

-The domestic voluntary disclosure program is one version of the program (there are also multiple international or foreign versions of the program).
+The domestic voluntary disclosure program refers to domestic amnesty (there are also multiple international or foreign versions of the program).
 Unlike the foreign versions of the program, the domestic voluntary disclosure is generally one large program, that encompasses all different types of domestic income.

 In other words, there are no sub-programs for the Domestic submission as there are for the Foreign Submissions (Streamlined Programs).